jarvelov/cgminer-keep-alive/README.md

 ==================
 * Double output produced when a new cgminer instance is spawned and the scripts switches to the new log file
 * The debug mode's log outputs to the current directory, it must be writeable or multiple error messages will be thrown.
+* WerFault.exe and cmd.exe sometimes don't close when cgminer is killed

 Planned features
 ==================

 * Support for multiple cgminer instances
+* Support for checking against strings instead of words
 * Optionally send an email when cgminer crasches.
 * Save program log to a file with configurable path (normal and debug mode)
 * Better-looking output